 (c) to analyse and improve our work, services, activities, products or information (including our website) and to hold a list of contacts (such as other finance providers) that we work with or would wish to work with;

-(d) to report on the impact and effectiveness of our work, in particular to stakeholders in our funds, i.e. investors in those funds and the ultimate providers of those funds (including The North East Fund Limited, North East Access to Finance Limited, the European Investment Bank, European Regional Development Fund, DCLG, BEIS, British Business Bank, Big Society Capital, Esmée Fairbairn Foundation, Joseph Rowntree Foundation, The Northstar Foundation, CCLA Investment Management Limited;
+(d) to report on the impact and effectiveness of our work, in particular to stakeholders in our funds, i.e. investors in those funds and the ultimate providers of those funds (including The North East Fund Limited, the European Investment Bank, European Regional Development Fund, DLUCH, BEIS, British Business Bank, Big Society Capital, North East Social Investment Community Interest Company, Esmée Fairbairn Foundation, Joseph Rowntree Foundation, The Northstar Foundation, InnovateUK;

 (e) to run/administer our website, keep the website safe and secure and ensure that content is presented in the most effective manner for you and for your device;

 (f) to register and administer your participation in events;